 Sustainability is a hallmark of MorphoSys’s corporate management and plays a major role in the pursuit of corporate goals and contributing value to society.
-This applies to the short- and long-term objectives of all levels of management and is reflected in the Company’s core task of developing even more effective and safer drugs.
+This applies to the short- and longterm objectives of all levels of management and is reflected in the Company’s core task of developing even more effective and safer drugs.
 To ensure lasting business success, the Company incorporates environmental and social responsibility into its daily business and bases its business model on sustainable growth that protects the interests of its shareholders, creates long-term value and weighs the Company’s actions in terms of their impact on the environment, society, patients and employees.
-This business model is reflected internally in a progressive human resources policy that takes employees’ needs seriously.
+Internally, this business model is reflected in a progressive human resources policy that takes employees’ needs seriously.

 The Company’s long-term and sustainable business success rests on innovative research and development to meet the major challenge of providing comprehensive healthcare in the future.
 Because of a growing and aging population, biotechnology-derived drugs represent a growing portion of the overall healthcare system.
 In the opinion of management, all aspects of the current business model of MorphoSys support the sustainable investment interests of its shareholders.

 A comprehensive risk management system ensures that factors that could threaten sustainable corporate performance are identified early and corrected if necessary.
 MorphoSys only assumes risk when there is an opportunity to increase the Company’s enterprise value.
 At the same time, a great effort is made to systematically identify new opportunities and leverage its business success (more information on risks and opportunities can be found here).